git-srinath/DMS3.0/doc/PLSQL_TO_PYTHON_CONVERSION.md

 ## Conclusion

-The conversion is complete and **all PKGDWMAPR functions** have been successfully replaced.
+The conversion is complete and **all PKGDMS_MAPR functions** have been successfully replaced.
 The application now operates entirely using Python functions instead of Oracle PL/SQL package procedures for all mapping-related operations, while maintaining full backward compatibility with the existing database schema and business logic.

 **Status:** ✅ Conversion Complete - Ready for Testing

-**Note:** Other PL/SQL packages (PKGDWJOB, PKGDWPRC) are still in use for job management and processing.
+**Note:** Other PL/SQL packages (PKGDMS_JOB, PKGDWPRC) are still in use for job management and processing.
 See `PLSQL_CONVERSION_STATUS.md` for details.